IMMRMKW/HomeAssistant/README.md

   Adds calendar events to your to-do list and notifies specific users when this happens.
   By leveraging recurring calendar events, you can easily create recurring to-do items.

+- *todo_completed_notification.yaml*:
+  Sends a notification whenever an item in a to-do list is completed.
+The notification can include the completed item's name and the user who completed it.

 ---

 ## Support & More